 Not only does a Barefoot Saddle look different from a conventional saddle but a Barefoot Saddle also functions totally differently because of its 'inner life' with its VPS-System.

 Under a Barefoot Saddle a horse can move freely, arch and lift his back and allow a true sideways movement of the spine.
 The horse can bend without having to avoid the pressure of a tree on his back.

 The Barefoot is the most flexible saddle in the world.
 It can therefore adapt, anytime, to any changes of the horse's back.
 A horse's back mainly changes due to seasonal changes, training or age.
 The back also changes shape (see illustration) during forward- upward movement when the horse lifts and stretches his back.

 We have often noticed that horses increase their tempo, and the strides automatically become bigger.
-And, the horse suddenly offers what the rider has tried to achieve month after month through training.
+The horse suddenly offers what the rider has tried to achieve, month after month through training.

 Every horse's back is different.
 The back of the individual horse will change often during its lifetime through age, training, or seasonal transitions.
 Whenever we ride, the horse's back is constantly in motion.

 All Barefoot Saddles are designed anatomically to follow the horse's topline and they are flexible in all directions - without a rigid tree.
 They adjust themselves ideally according to the horse's back and allow freedom of the shoulder as well as lifting of the back.
 Columnar vertebrae as well as withers stay free of pressure; also the shoulder and the loin area aren't restricted.
 The Barefoot saddle positions the rider into the perfect saddle area, between the withers and 15th vertebrae, thus aiding the horse in carrying his weight.